peavers-archive/swordfish-service/README.md

 ## Services
 A list of the servers in alphabetical order and the basic tasks they preform

-### Config Service
-Simple Spring Cloud config service, responsible for distributing configuration files to all other services.

 ### Edge Service
 Zuul gateway where all requests from clients (browsers etc) come into.
 The Edge Service is responsible for distributing those requests to all other services.
 I've implemented this in a CQRS manner using AWS SQS.
 POST/PATCH/DELETE commands are sent through to a queue where the relevant services are listening and take action.
 GET requests are routeed straight through to their relevant service.

-### Eureka Service
-Eureka looks after discovery for all services.
-This allows us to simply ask for `http://instance-service` in the gateway and one will be returned.
-We don't need to know where in the cluster, or even what port it's running on.

 ### Instance Service
 Handles the bulk of the work on AWS when it comes to CRUD operations of EC2 instances.